 Born USA, 1978

-Evan Roth is an American artist based in Paris whose work explores the relationship between misuse and empowerment.
-Creating prints, sculptures, videos and websites, the work is defined less by medium and genre than by its appropriation of popular culture.
-Roth's work is informed by the misuse of seemingly rigid structures and the effect that philosophies from hacker communities can have when applied to non-digital systems.
+Evan Roth is an American artist based in Paris whose practice visualizes and archives culture through unintended uses of technologies.
+Creating prints, sculptures, videos and websites, his work explores the relationship between misuse and empowerment and the effect that philosophies from hacker communities can have when applied to digital and non-digital systems.

 His work is in the public collections of the Museum of Modern Art, New York, and the Israel Museum, and has been exhibited at the Centre Pompidou, the Kunsthalle Wien and the Tate.
 He co-founded the arts organizations Graffiti Research Lab and the Free Art & Technology Lab.
 Roth was born in Okemos, MI in 1978.
 He earned a BS in Architecture from the University of Maryland and an MFA from the Design and Technology department at Parsons.
 Awards in recognition of his work include the Golden Nica from Prix Ars Electronica, Rhizome/The New Museum commissions and the Smithsonian's Cooper-Hewitt National Design Award.

 for complete project list.
 Register for newsletter here